m1nka/blog/_posts/2025-12-02-troubleshoot-network-connectivity-to-oracle-autonomous-ai-database-at-multicloud.markdown

 > **Tip for Azure:** If you are using UDRs with Oracle DB@Azure delegated subnet, see the [Azure documentation about route specificity](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#udr-requirements-for-routing-traffic-to-oracle-databaseazure).

 The Autonomous Database Private Endpoint (PE) has a unique IPv4 address that needs to be reachable.
 This private endpoint should automatically be routable from within your Google VPC or Azure VNet, where your database resides (without any additional configuration).
-Beyond that, native Azure Vnet routing and Google VPC routing applies.
+Beyond that, native Azure VNet routing and Google VPC routing applies.
 If you are connecting from on-premise, it's recommended to try testing connectivity from the same VNet / VPC first.

 ### How to test connectivity to ADB-S